CLICK HERE to view our summer 2023 class grid!

 Theatre On Tour: Dragons Love Tacos

-Performances daily at the Boston Children’s Museum July 29-Aug 2 with final performance at WFT on Aug.
+Performances daily at the Boston Children’s Museum August 14 -17 with final performance at WFT on Aug.
 18 at TBD

 About the show: You know what Dragons really love?
 Tacos of course!
 A boy and his dog are watching a TV show about dragons when they unexpectedly get caught up in the ‘Dos and Don’ts’ of what to serve to dragons to eat.
 Dragons love tacos, but if they accidentally eat spicy salsa…watch out!